GPII/universal/testData/preferences/review3/review3-preferences.md

 (who used NVDA and Screen resolution change on his computer above) now steps up again and demonstrates how he can share his own Android tablet running Mobile Accessibility with other visually impaired users in the class who have different needs and settings.
 He uses this tablet for note-taking and combines a very high speech rate with Braille output.
 He can share the tablet and or show information on the tablet with Li, who has low vision with some skills on screen reader usage but doesn’t know Braille and also prefers a lower speech rate.
-He explains that Li can just hold her key token up to the back of the tablet and MA will stop Braille output and slow down the speech rate to her preference.
+He explains that Li can just hold her GPII key up to the back of the tablet and MA will stop Braille output and slow down the speech rate to her preference.
-Li can then use the device for a while, look at the notes Chris has been taking, and when she's done she can use her key token again to log out or just hand it back to Chris who can use his key token to change it back to Braille and increase the speech again.
+Li can then use the device for a while, look at the notes Chris has been taking, and when she's done she can use her GPII key again to log out or just hand it back to Chris who can use his GPII key to change it back to Braille and increase the speech again.
 * **NP Set:** `chris` and `li`
 * **Device requirement:** Android with Mobile Accessibility
 * **Other requirements**: Li and Chris have a preference for the Rule-based matchmaker, so it should be present on at declared URL.